ericdhitchens/Designing_a_Mock_Twitter_Database_in_MySQL/README.md

 ### The users table
 * User Login/Security: Storing user login information would not usually occur in such a table.
 Encryption of login and other personally identifiable information is outside the scope of this exercise.
 * user_handle: This is the Twitter handle associated with each account.
-* phone_numberr: I assume that the users are from the United States with a standard 10 digit phone number.
+* phone_numberr: I assumed that the users are from the United States with a standard 10 digit phone number.
 I used the CHAR(10) data type to validate the data.
-* NOT NULL Constraints: I assume that users will sign up with an email address, with the phone number and sex remaining optional.
+* NOT NULL Constraints: I assumed that users will sign up with an email address, with the phone number and sex remaining optional.
-* birthday: I assume that the data will be entered into the database in the form YYYY-MM-DD.
+* birthday: I assumed that the data will be entered into the database in the form YYYY-MM-DD.

 ### The followers table
-We read the first two columns as “user with users.user_id equal to followers.follower_id is following the user with users.user_id equal to followers.following_id.”
+* You read the first two columns as “user with users.user_id equal to followers.follower_id is following the user with users.user_id equal to followers.following_id.”

-The follower_id and following_id are primary keys for the table and are foreign keys pointing to the users table.
+* The follower_id and following_id are primary keys for the table and are foreign keys pointing to the users table.
 This ensures that a user can only follow another user once, i.e. there must be unique entries in this table.

 ### The tweets table